joaquimbarreto/bliss/README.md

 # Bliss

-To start app: yarn start or try just 'yarn' and then 'yarn start'
+To start app: 'yarn start' or try just 'yarn' and then 'yarn start'

 ## Functional Requirements